December 19th is officially Look For An Evergreen Day as well as Hard Candy Day.

 Keep reading for more interesting facts about December 19th in history!

 Due to ongoing economic difficulties in Russia, citizens would look for alternatives to purchasing alcohol.
-In this case, 48 people died after drinking bath lotion thinking that it contained alcohol.
+In this case, 48 people died after drinking bath lotion, thinking it contained alcohol.
 The mistake was a result of mislabeling, where the product claimed to contain drinkable ethanol.

-The Fellowship of the Ring, the first Lord of the Rings film was released in theaters.
+2001 The Fellowship of the Ring, the first Lord of the Rings film, was released in theaters.

-The movie made $47 million dollars during its opening weekend, and $871 million total worldwide.
+The movie made $47 million during its opening weekend and $871 million worldwide.

-The last manned lunar flight, Apollo 17, returned to Earth on this day.
+1972 The last manned lunar flight, Apollo 17, returned to Earth.

 Connecting Brooklyn and Manhattan, the Williamsburg Bridge held the record for the longest suspension bridge span for its first 21 years.